joshsanchez98/CreativeProgrammingAndElectronics/finalProjectSummer2020/README.md

 <a name="video"></a>
 ### **Videos of Project** | [Video Link](https://drive.google.com/drive/folders/1gv_rlsfUEM6OU5DiO-sNx0LS0egyxEGg?usp=sharing)
-- (Note: Clicking on the link will direct you to the folder with the videos covering the project.)
+- (Note: Clicking on the link will direct you to the folder with the videos covering the project.
+The video is currently split into three parts: video-part1.mov, video-part2.mov, video-part3.mov in that order.)

 **[BACK TO TOP](#top)**